luHub/VPL/binnacle/NOTES.md

 we won't know how this model will look like after mapping all the semantics necessary so we will start by this definition:

 ```
-{M,C,D}
+{M,C,D,A}
 ```

-Using 3 vector spaces, one for the program structure called M which acts as a connection map, one for control called C, and one for data values called D.
+Using 4 vector spaces, one for the program structure called M which acts as a connection map, one for control called C, one for data values called , and one called A for the statements.

+Now we need recall the definition of a statement.

 ...